Happy Asian pregnant woman in red talking to doctor.

 FAQs on PhilHealth Benefits for Moms

-Members and their qualified dependents may avail of different PhilHealth benefits but must meet the required number of contributions.
+Members and their qualified dependents may avail of different PhilHealth benefits but they must first meet the required number of contributions.

 PhilHealth benefits are open to all members and their qualified dependents.
 However, you must meet the required number of contributions to be eligible for the benefits.